simonmichael/hledger/hledger/hledger.m4.md

 You can write multiple tags separated by comma, and/or you can add more comment lines and write more tags there.

-Here four different tags are recorded: one on the checking account, two on the transaction, and two on the expenses posting:
+Here five different tags are recorded: one on the checking account, two on the transaction, and two on the expenses posting:

 ```journal